Bushfire information and support for NDIS participants.

 Support from other agencies

 Centrelink may be able to assist if you can show you lost income or have been adversely affected by the fires.
-Check if your area is eligible for the Disaster Recovery Allowance payment here.
+Check if your area is eligible for the Disaster Recovery Allowance payment.

 Note that this support is different from and separate to any NDIS funding you may receive.

 Some banks have launched a support package to help their customers with emergency support and accommodation.
-For bank disaster relief package contact details, click here.
+For bank disaster relief package contact details, view the Financial assistance available for Australians affected by devastating bushfires article.

 We are here to help.